Martin Agbaso: Political career

 Martin Agbaso got into politics in 1992 and won the Imo East Senatorial seat under the platform of the National Republican Convention, In 1998, he won the Senatorial seat in the election under the platform of the Democratic Party of Nigeria (DPN).

 In 2001, Martin accepted President Olusegun Obasanjo’s invitation to serve as his special assistant on ecology, a role he played from 2001 to 2004.

 Chief Agbaso became the All Progressives Grand Alliance (APGA) candidate for gubernatorial election in Imo State in 2007; the election was cancelled by INEC while he had the lead.
 He went on to become the Leader of the All Progressive Grand Alliance (APGA), Imo State and between 2017 and 2018 served as the National Chairman of APGA.

 In November 2018, he joined APC with over 27,000 members from APGA.

 Personal life

-Martin Agbaso is a devote Christian of Catholic Faith, he is married to Mrs. Robin Agbaso and is blessed with three children and grandchildren.
+Martin Agbaso is a Christian of Catholic Faith, he is married to Mrs. Robin Agbaso and he has three children and grandchildren.